isomerpages/moe-serangoonsec/_announcements/Announcements/Sale of Books and Uniforms 2023.md

 We wish to inform you on the arrangements for the sale of books and uniforms as you prepare your child for the new school year in 2023.

-Please refer to the letter to parents/guardians for details and click [here](/files/Booklists/2022%20Sale%20of%20Books%20and%20Uniforms_Ltr%20to%20parents_FINAL_20221010.pdf) to access Booklist 2023.
+Please refer to the [letter to parents / guardians](/files/Booklists/2022%20Sale%20of%20Books%20and%20Uniforms_Ltr%20to%20parents_FINAL_20221010.pdf) for details and click [here](https://moe-serangoonsec-staging.netlify.app/parents-and-students/general-matters/booklist-2023/) to access Booklists 2023.

 Thank you.